 Legg Mason in Focus

-Based in Baltimore, Legg Mason (LM) is in the Finance sector, and so far this year, shares have seen a price change of 38.22%.
-Currently paying a dividend of $0.4 per share, the company has a dividend yield of 4.54%.
-In comparison, the Financial - Investment Management industry's yield is 3%, while the S&P 500's yield is 1.98%.
+Headquartered in Baltimore, Legg Mason (LM) is a Finance stock that has seen a price change of 47.55% so far this year.
+Currently paying a dividend of $0.4 per share, the company has a dividend yield of 4.25%.
+In comparison, the Financial - Investment Management industry's yield is 2.87%, while the S&P 500's yield is 1.93%.

 In terms of dividend growth, the company's current annualized dividend of $1.60 is up 17.6% from last year.
-In the past five-year period, Legg Mason has increased its dividend 4 times on a year-over-year basis for an average annual increase of 19.23%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Legg Mason has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 19.23%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Legg Mason's current payout ratio is 45%, meaning it paid out 45% of its trailing 12-month EPS as dividend.

-LM is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $3.64 per share, which represents a year-over-year growth rate of 1,057.89%.
+Earnings growth looks solid for LM for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $3.64 per share, representing a year-over-year earnings growth rate of 1,057.89%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Legg Mason, Inc. (LM) : Free Stock Analysis Report

 To read this article on Zacks.com click here.